 - One long zipper

 Remember, a hazmat suit must have a source of oxygen available to breathe.
-This can be from a respirator attached to an oxygen source such as a self-contained breathing apparatus (SCBA)
+This can be from a respirator attached to an oxygen source such as a self-contained breathing apparatus (SCBA).
+Or you can use a CBRN filter designed for hazardous chemicals like the Mira Safety Certified CBRN filter 40 mm NATO.

 Steps To Make a Hazmat Suit